 Election Reform Amendment

-A proposed amendment to the US Constitution that protects voters in federal elections from outside interference.
-It could be the final solution to a difficult and long-standing problem.
+A proposed non-partisan amendment to the US Constitution that protects voters in federal elections from outside interference.
+It could be the final solution to a difficult and long-standing problem

 The Election Finance Problem

-This non-partisan amendment proposal deals with the perplexing problem of the tsunami of money that washes over the country during every federal election and has increased significantly over time.
+This non-partisan amendment proposal deals with the perplexing problem of the tsunami of money that moves around the country during every federal election which has increased significantly in recent years.
 It is widely acknowledged that money can corrupt the institutions of the republic, but attempts over the years to control it during election campaigns have failed both as a practical matter and as a matter of law.

-Act 2 solves this problem by identifying the right of voters to the quiet enjoyment of their election without outside interference.
+Act 2 solves this problem by identifying a right of voters in an election district to the quiet enjoyment of their election without outside interference.
 It would require that a donor to a federal election campaign must be a resident of the candidate’s district.
 For congressmen the district is the Congressional District; for Senators and the Electoral College, it is the state.
 This solution is simple in concept yet profound in impact, which is a mark of good law.
 It promises to be the final solution to this problem.

 Some libertarians and other political activists oppose any restrictions on election contributions, and the Supreme Court has inserted some of their views in its constitutional jurisprudence by voiding some (but not all) laws restricting campaign finance.
-The Act 2 election reform amendment would correct this jurisprudence, replacing it with what promises to be a permanent resolution of the issue.
+The Act 2 Election Finance Reform Amendment would correct this jurisprudence, replacing it with what promises to be a permanent resolution of the issue.